-- 2.98.
-Invigilators who suspect a student of breaching the regulations shall immediately inform the Academic Registrar, who shall be responsible for investigating the incident. - 2.99.
-The Academic Registrar shall (where possible) interview the student and invigilators concerned, and any other persons deemed appropriate. - 2.100.
-A student accused of committing an assessment offences in an invigilated examination shall be invited to attend an interview with the Academic Registrar, and shall be given copies of all evidence submitted in support of the allegation.
-A student shall be considered to have admitted to an offence where they fail to attend this interview, or to contact the Academic Registrar to make alternative arrangements within five working days of notification of the allegation. - 2.101.
-Where the Academic Registrar concludes as a result of an investigation that there is no case to answer, the Academic Registrar shall report this to the Chair of the appropriate examination board and notify the student that the matter is closed. - 2.102.
-Where an investigation reveals prima facie evidence of an assessment offence, the Academic Registrar shall refer the matter to the Chair of the Assessment Offences Panel, and notify the student to this effect.
+- 2.104.
+Invigilators who suspect a student of breaching the regulations shall immediately inform the Academic Registrar, who shall be responsible for investigating the allegation. - 2.105.
+A student accused of committing an assessment offence in an invigilated examination shall be invited to attend an interview with the Academic Registrar, and shall be given copies of all evidence submitted in support of the allegation.

-Allegations of assessment offences in major elements of assessment (including inclass tests), and second or subsequent offences

-- 2.103.
-This section relates to elements of assessment, other than invigilated examinations, that contribute 31 percent or more towards the overall mark for any module, and to allegations of second or subsequent assessment offences. - 2.104.
-Where a member of staff suspects that an assessment offence has been committed, they shall immediately inform the Head of School responsible for the module or programme, who shall arrange for the allegation to be investigated.
-Where the Head of School concludes as a result of this investigation that there is no case to answer, they shall notify the student that the matter is closed. - 2.105.
-Where an investigation by the Head of School shows that a student attempted to acknowledge their sources fully and/or comply with the regulations for assessment, but a minor oversight or error has given cause for concern, this shall be deemed an offence of a technical nature.

 - 2.106.
+A student shall be considered to have admitted to an offence if they fail to attend this interview, or to contact the Academic Registrar to make alternative arrangements within five working days of notification of the allegation. - 2.107.
+Where the Academic Registrar concludes that there is no case to answer, the Academic Registrar shall report this to the Chair of the appropriate examination board and notify the student that the matter is closed. - 2.108.
+Where an investigation reveals evidence of a potential assessment offence, the Academic Registrar shall refer the matter to the Chair of the Assessment Offences Panel, and notify the student to this effect.

+Allegations of assessment offences in major elements of assessment, and second or subsequent offences

-Where an investigation reveals an offence of a technical nature, the Head of School may decide that no further action shall be taken or that a corrected version of the assessment shall be submitted. - 2.107.
-Where the Head of School determines that there is prima facie evidence of an assessment offence, the Head of School shall notify the Academic Registrar, who shall be responsible for investigating the case. - 2.108.
-A student accused of committing an assessment offence in a major element of assessment, or of a second or subsequent offence, shall be invited to attend an interview with the Academic Registrar and shall be given copies of all evidence submitted in support of the allegation.
-A student shall be considered to have admitted to an offence where they fail to attend this interview, or to contact the Academic Registrar to make alternate arrangements within five working days of notification of the allegation. - 2.109.
+- 2.109.
+This section relates to elements of assessment that contribute 31 per cent or more towards the overall mark for any module, and to allegations of second, or subsequent, assessment offences. - 2.110.
+Where a member of staff suspects that an assessment offence has been committed, they shall immediately notify the Head of School responsible for the module or programme.
+Where the Head of School concludes that there is no case to answer, they shall notify the student that the matter is closed. - 2.111.
+Where the Head of School determines that a student attempted to acknowledge their sources fully and/or comply with the regulations for assessment, but a minor oversight or error has given cause for concern, this shall be deemed an offence of a technical nature. - 2.112.
+Where an investigation reveals an offence of a technical nature, the Head of School may decide that no further action shall be taken or that a corrected version of the assessment shall be submitted.
+Where the Head of School determines that there is evidence of an assessment offence, the Head of School shall notify the Academic Registrar, who shall be responsible for investigating the case. - 2.113.
+As part of an investigation, a student may be tested on subject knowledge by a viva voce examination.
+In such cases, the viva shall be conducted by two members of academic staff who shall submit a report on the viva to the Assessment Offences panel for consideration. - 2.114.
+A student accused of committing an assessment offence in a major element of assessment, or of a second or subsequent offence, shall be invited to attend an interview with the Academic Registrar and shall be given copies of all evidence submitted in support of the allegation. - 2.115.
+A student shall be considered to have admitted to an offence if they fail to attend this interview, or to contact the Academic Registrar to make alternate arrangements within five working days of notification of the allegation. - 2.116.
 On completion of the investigation, the Academic Registrar shall refer the matter to the Chair of the Assessment Offences Panel and notify the student as to the outcome of the case.

-Allegations of assessment offences in other elements of assessment (including inclass tests)
+Allegations of assessment offences in other elements of assessment